samowitsch/raspberry-pi-hq-microscope/README.md

 ## Preface

 A small project to build a custom electro microscope based on a Raspberr Pi 3A+ and Raspberry HQ camera.
+But why a 3A+?
+Because of current delivery problems.
+The 3A+ has also a normal HDMI port and not such an fiddly diddly micro hdmi port 😜 Also the form factor and the geekworm case is a good choice.
 In fact that it based on a Raspberry Pi it can be modified in any direction.

 |                        |                        |
 | ---------------------- | ---------------------- |